IanESmith/static-website/Services/cdmp/notes.md

 ## Common Data Matching Platform

 ### Summary as of 31 October 2017
- - Working with our Advanced Border Control and HMPO colleagues to provide a platform for their data by 2018 and then start to onboard more tenants.
+ - working with our Advanced Border Control and HMPO colleagues to provide a platform for their data by 2018 and then start to onboard more tenants.

 ### What is blocking us
-- Although our main challenge is around having a very small team, we are planning on bringing on three new team members in the next few weeks
+- although our main challenge is around having a very small team, we are planning on bringing on three new team members in the next few weeks
-- We're also still waiting for our ABC colleages to be ready to connect to CDP and start testing.
+- we're also still waiting for our ABC colleages to be ready to connect to CDP and start testing.
 This was due mid October.

 ### Just done
 - finalised the detailed plan and roadmap to onboard HMPO